 Let us know how you get on!
 Please email [email protected] to tell us if your application was successful or if there's anything more we can do to support you to use TPOs.

 Local campaigns for trees

 To raise awareness about local trees under threat, it's a good idea to work as a group to maximise your campaigning effort.
-You can get together with neighbours, or see if there's a Friends of the Earth local group nearby who can support you.
+You can get together with neighbours, or see if there's a Friends of the Earth local action group nearby who can support you.
 Invite ward councillors and your MP along to an urgent meeting.
 Promote your campaign in the local press.
 You might find some of our campaigning resources useful.

 Harwich Peninsula Friends of the Earth highlighted the loss of over 100 trees caused by a developer’s error - they successfully forced the developer to pay over £50,000 in compensation.
 This money funded a campaign to protect trees along a wildlife corridor.
 Their efforts even won recognition, with a Friends of the Earth environmental award.
 Most of the trees in the area are now protected by TPOs, securing their future.

 A concerned Hampshire resident, Jean Wigmore, contacted Friends of the Earth about the threatened permanent loss of 280 trees at a railway cutting.
 After following our advice, 150 trees were saved, with the remainder just coppiced.
 Thirty bird boxes were installed and a commitment to maintain all the trees resulted in a great success story.
 It also prompted a major policy change by Network Rail regarding protection of trees, and a 4-year £1 million tree planting pledge.